mco-gh/marchiver/TESTING.md

 - If you encounter issues with the mock backend server, check the terminal output for error messages.
 - If the extension can't connect to the API, make sure the backend server is running and the API endpoint in the extension settings is correct (default: http://localhost:8000/api).
 - If you need to modify the mock services, you can edit the files in `backend/app/services/` with the `_mock` suffix.

+### Common Issues

+#### "Cannot read properties of undefined (reading 'sendMessage')" Error

+If you see this error when using the test page, it means the page is trying to access Chrome extension APIs directly, but these APIs are only available to pages that are served over HTTP or HTTPS, not when opened directly as a file.

+**Solution:**
+1. Always use the provided `./test_frontend.sh` script to run the test page
+2. This script starts a local web server and opens the test page via http://localhost:8080
+3. The test page now uses a communication bridge that's injected by a special content script
+4. Make sure the Chrome extension is properly installed and enabled
+5. If the error persists, check the browser console for additional error messages
+6. Try reloading the extension from chrome://extensions/ and then refresh the test page

+The communication bridge approach provides a more reliable way to test the extension because:
+- It doesn't rely on direct access to Chrome extension APIs
+- It uses a dedicated content script specifically for testing
+- It provides detailed debug information to help diagnose issues
+- It works consistently across different browsers and configurations

+For more detailed troubleshooting, refer to `frontend/TEST_README.md`.

 ## Notes